Great Pop Culture Debate

 On the runway, Kitty decided to put the two of them in uninspiring nightie looks, with eye masks as a kind of fascinator.
 The plotline for their presentation was that Kitty was the older sister forcing her bratty younger sister to go on a modeling shoot, and Miranda really played up the bored, uninterested little sister.

 The judges had issues with the looks, and also the presentation, which RuPaul all but named as tired and cliched.
 It’s true, we’ve seen this dynamic a million times, and it’s just not that exciting anymore.
 As for the looks, Kitty was visibly frustrated at her drag being called “basic,” saying that is not what she came on “Global All Stars” to show and that’s just…fascinating to me.
 Truly.
 Because, listen, Kitty has legit done really well in the challenges this season.
-There’s a reason she has three wins, and even if you despite one or two of them, there’s no doubt that performance-wise she is one of our most consistent queens in this group.
-But her fashion has, with just a few notable exceptions, been deeply underwhelming.
+There’s a reason she has three wins, and even if you despute one or two of them, there’s no doubt that performance-wise she is one of our most consistent queens in this group.
+But her fashion has, with a few notable exceptions, been deeply underwhelming.
 Kitty herself does not seem to see that.
 That’s a concern for me.
 It tells me that Kitty is not seeing what everyone else is seeing, and brings in the conversation about taste level.
 I think everyone left except maybe Vanity has reliably had stronger runways than Kitty, and even Vanity — and several of the eliminated girls — have even bested her in looks on some weeks.

 Vanity Vain & Insanity Van (AKA Gala Varo)